rmathena79/put-a-bird-on-it/README.md

 SIGNIFICANT PROBLEMS
 * Layout is not remotely usable on mobile or small screens
-* Search can fail, seemingly only in the production environment
 * When an API call fails, the page doesn't handle it nicely
 * Only tested with Chrome